 - 1. Signatory organisations will meet all minimum legal and regulatory requirements relating to personnel, including the requirements of the 2015 Health and Safety at Work Act (HSWA), and will document and maintain policies and procedures that relate to personnel. - 2.
-Signatory organisations will include in their human resources policies and procedures a statement of unacceptable behaviours expressly including reference to any sexual exploitation or abuse.
+Signatory organisations will include in their human resources policies and procedures a specific PSEAH Policy and an Anti-Harassment & Bullying Policy, and this should reference safeguarding processes and expectations of partners.